wilkox/treemapify/README.md

 As demonstrated, there is no assurance that the resulting plot will look good.

-Like any ‘ggplot2’ plot, ‘treemapify’ plots can be faceted, scaled, themed, etc.
+Like any ggplot2 plot, treemapify plots can be faceted, scaled, themed, etc.

 ``` r